Tampa Nursing Home Abuse Attorneys

 If my mother files a nursing home lawsuit, will she need to testify against the Tampa facility staff in court?

 My father has suffered several unexplained injuries since he entered a Tampa nursing home.
-What should I do?
+Do I need a Tampa nursing home abuse lawyer?

 Florida law requires anyone who knows of or suspects elder abuse to file a report.